Postpartum psychosis: Benzodiazepines

-Antipsychotic medications
+Antipsychotics

 Antipsychotic medications are the preferred class of drug used to treat general psychosis, including schizophrenia spectrum disorders.
 Few studies provide evidence for the efficacy of antipsychotic use in PPP, with the exception of one study of 64 women which examined antipsychotic use as a drug by itself and combined with lithium.
 In this study, antipsychotic use was effective in both scenarios, but not as effective as lithium used by itself.
 Despite this limited evidence in PPP specifically, current recommendations include antipsychotic use as an additional medication for patients receiving lithium, or antipsychotic use on its own for those who are unable to tolerate lithium.

 Antipsychotic choice is physician- and case-dependent, with a large number of available medications offering a range of nuanced effects.
 Treatment guidance is largely based on recommendations and data from patients with schizophrenia who become pregnant.
 First-generation antipsychotics have a longer history of use, efficacy and safety in pregnancy, particularly chlorpromazine and haloperidol.
 Still, second-generation antipsychotics may be preferred over first-generation antipsychotics due to the reduced risk for extrapyramidal symptoms (e.g., uncontrollable movements, tremors or muscle contractions).